Summer Strawberry Pie for #LoveYourLifeFriday

 P.S.
 Friends, it’s Karen here… just in case you like reviews with your recipes… April recently blessed us with one of her pies, and my boys gave it 25 gold stars saying it was “to die for”. :)

 April Wilson is from a small Midwestern town in Michigan where she has lived since she was in elementary school.
-She married her high school sweetheart and has two young adult children As a family they love to camp.
-When she’s not working full-time at her “real job,” she escapes from the everyday stresses of life through sewing and crafting.
+When she’s not working full-time at her “real job,” she escapes from the everyday stresses of life through sewing and crafting or spending time with her family, especially her first grandson.
 Check out her creations in her Etsy shop.